ArduPilot/ardupilot_wiki/common/source/docs/common-imu-fft.rst

 FFT Dynamic Harmonic Notch Frequency Tracking
 =============================================

 FFT mode tracking sets the base frequency to the largest noise peak.
 Normally, when multiple harmonic notch filters are then enabled, the center frequency of each harmonic is locked to the base frequency of the first filter as an integer multiple, as determined by :ref:`INS_HNTCH_HMNCS <INS_HNTCH_HMNCS>`.
-Setting bit 1 of :ref:`INS_HNTCH_OPTS<INS_HNTCH_OPTS>`, or :ref:`INS_HNTC2_OPTS<INS_HNTC2_OPTS>`, will enable each harmonic filter to track the largest noise peaks, individually.
+The bandwidth of the notch (and any enabled harmonic notches) will maintain a ratio set by the _FREQ/_BW params as the center frequency moves.
+Setting bit 1 of :ref:`INS_HNTCH_OPTS<INS_HNTCH_OPTS>`, or :ref:`INS_HNTC2_OPTS<INS_HNTC2_OPTS>`, will enable each harmonic filter to track the three largest noise peaks, individually.

 .. note:: setting bit 1 of the notch options will also change the default value of :ref:`INS_HNTCH_HMNCS <INS_HNTCH_HMNCS>` to 1 instead of its normal 3.
-This is to maintain backwards compatibility with previous fimware versions.
-You can set :ref:`INS_HNTCH_HMNCS <INS_HNTCH_HMNCS>` back to 3, or whatever is desired, after setting bit 1 of :ref:`INS_HNTCH_HMNCS <INS_HNTCH_HMNCS>`.
+This is to maintain backwards compatibility with previous firmware versions.
+You can set :ref:`INS_HNTCH_HMNCS <INS_HNTCH_HMNCS>` back to 3, or whatever is desired, after setting bit 1 of :ref:`INS_HNTCH_HMNCS <INS_HNTCH_HMNCS>`

+.. warning:: If you set bit 1 of :ref:`INS_HNTCH_OPTS<INS_HNTCH_OPTS>`, or :ref:`INS_HNTC2_OPTS<INS_HNTC2_OPTS>`, the bandwidth should not be half the frequency(default).
+It should be greatly reduced as more notches (3x more since now tracking three noise peaks) cause more phase lag (i.e. latency), thus the bandwidth needs to be reduced to maintain a reasonable phase lag, else oscillation and a poorer tune will result despite the more accurate filtering compared to throttle-based filtering.
+The suggested starting point is setting the _FREQ/_BW params to 4/1 ratio instead of the default 2/1.
+ This is because for notch filters, a wider bandwidth causes a greater phase lag per notch.
+ You can also use the `Filter Tool <https://firmware.ardupilot.org/Tools/FilterTool/>`__ to check the phase lag for your chosen filtering settings.
+If your phase lag is higher than it was with the single peak filtering, then you can try reducing the bandwidth even further, balancing the phase lag and the amount of noise in the system.

 FFT Options
 ===========